 Dr Sara Marzagora joined King’s College London in January 2020.
-She holds a PhD in Cultural, Literary and Postcolonial Studies from SOAS University of London (2016), after which she co-led a large research project on bottom-up and multilingual approaches to world literature (2016-2019).
-At SOAS, she convened the MA in Cultural Studies and won runner-up for the 2018 Director’s Teaching Prize for Innovative Teaching.
+She holds a PhD in Cultural, Literary and Postcolonial Studies from SOAS University of London (2016) during which she also worked at Senior Research Fellow at the University of Oxford (2014-2016).
+After her PhD, she co-led for four years the SOAS research project “Multilingual Locals and Significant Geographies” on bottom-up approaches to world literature.
 Over the years, she held visiting positions at Northwestern University, Addis Ababa University, Rhodes University, City University of New York, and the ZMO (Centre for Modern Oriental Studies).
-From 2014 to 2016, she worked as Senior Research Fellow at the University of Oxford.

 Research interests and PhD supervision